 Terms Offered: Fall & Spring

-In this course, Relay students will learn how to build the foundation for an equitable math classroom by attending to the development of students’ math identities, implementing strong routines and procedures, and engaging students in grade-level instruction.
+In this course, Relay students will learn how to build the foundation for an equitable math classroom by attending to the development of students’ math identities, implementing strong routines and structures that support engagement and identity development, and engaging students in grade-level instruction.
 They will learn research-based instructional methods that will develop math students’ mathematical proficiencies and remove barriers to their abilities to access and understand the content.
 Throughout the course, Relay students will reflect upon and positively develop their own mathematical mindsets to create an environment where all students see themselves as effective learners and doers of mathematics.

 MATH-502: Fostering Student Understanding in the Mathematics Classroom